apify/actor-vector-database-integrations/actors/chroma/README.md

 Ensure that the vector size of your embeddings aligns with the configuration of your Chroma database.
 For instance, if you're using the `text-embedding-3-small` model from `OpenAI`, it generates vectors of size `1536`.
-This means your Pinecone index should also be configured to accommodate vectors of the same size, `1536` in this case.
+This means your Chroma index should also be configured to accommodate vectors of the same size, `1536` in this case.

 #### Database: Chroma
 ```json